telerik/winforms-docs/scheduler/appointments-and-dialogs/working-with-appointments.md

 {{endregion}}

 * In order to change the background of an appointment, use the Appointment's __BackgroundId__ property and choose a value from a value list.

 * In order to change the status of an appointment, use the Appointment's __StatusId__ property and choose a value of the predefined values list.

 * In order to hide/show an appointment, use the Appointment's __Visible__ property.
 The value of this property is true by default.

 * In order to change Appointment's Summary, Description or Locations strings, use the __Summary__, __Description__ and __Location__ properties of Appointment class.

 * In order to change Appointment's text formatting which will reflect on the Start, End, Summary, Location and Description strings, use the __AppointmentTitleFormat__ property:

+#### Appointment Title Format

 {{source=..\SamplesCS\Scheduler\AppointmentsAndDialogues\WorkingWithAppointments.cs region=appointmentFormat}}
 {{source=..\SamplesVB\Scheduler\AppointmentsAndDialogues\WorkingWithAppointments.vb region=appointmentFormat}}